pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-label"></a> `--label`

-Sets the label to be applied to the workload, to specify more than one label set the flag multiple times.
+Sets the label to be applied to the workload.
+To specify more than one label, set the flag multiple times.

 <details><summary>Example</summary>